Château Vyle

 Second World War

-The Château Vyle was used quite remarkably during the war.
-A German army unit used the château as their camp when the German forces swept through Belgium in 1940.
-In 1944 the American ‘300th Combat Engineers’ did the same.
-Therefor the furniture was moved out, and they slept on the floor of the dining room, the officers were quartered in the upstairs rooms.
+Château Vyle played a notable role during the war.
+It served as a camp for a German army unit when German forces invaded Belgium in 1940.
+Similarly, in 1944, the American ‘300th Combat Engineers’ used it for the same purpose.
+Consequently, the furniture was removed, and they slept on the dining room floor, while the officers stayed in the rooms upstairs.

-During my visit, the castle has been abandoned for 20 years.
-Meanwhile, the roof and the first floor have collapsed.
-In fact, the whole building is just falling apart.
-During its abandonment the castle becomes a famous spot for photographers who named the place ‘Château Congo’.
 In July 2016 the castle was bought by an investor and as a result the castle was eventually renovated into apartments.
 I visited the castle just before it was renovated.
 Follow this link for more abandoned castles.